REQUEST A CALLBACK

 The Gateway office building in Belfast which is set to be sold by Ulster Bank

-The proposed sale by Ulster Bank of a £1bn portfolio of commercial property loans is a significant step “on a par” with Nama’s recent sale of its Northern Ireland borrowings, it has been claimed.
+The proposed sale by Ulster Bank of a £1bn portfolio of commercial property loan is a significant step “on a par” with Nama’s recent sale of its Northern Ireland borrowings, it has been claimed.

 The disposal, reported on property news service CoStar, relates to a large chunk of the bank’s property loan book in Britain and Ireland and includes more than 200 Titanic Quarter apartments and the area’s Gateway offices, which are home to Citigroup.